Growing a business is hard. Really hard. And as a business grows, it gets even harder.

 First things first: you have got to get everything out of your head!

-When I’m feeling my most overwhelmed, it’s because there’s a million and two things swimming around in my head.
+When I’m feeling my most overwhelmed, it’s because there are a million and two things swimming around in my head.

 When you’re stressed and overwhelmed, there’s a tornado of thoughts that are whirling around in your head that’s difficult to stop if you keep it all in there.